oglee815/oglee815_old.github.io/_posts/1900-01-01-book-getting-started-with-bert.md

 #### ROUGE Metric
 - Recall-Oriented Understudy(대역) for Gisting(요점 추리기) Evaluation
-- Recall = $Total number of overlapping n-grams\over Total number of n-grams in the reference summary$
+- Recall = $$Total number of overlapping n-grams\over Total number of n-grams in the reference summary$$
 - ROUGE-1 : a unigram recall
   - Candidate Summary : Machine learning is seen as a subset of artificial intelligence.
     - unigrams : manchine, learning, is, seen, as, a, subset, of, artificial, intelligence